Winner! $1.76 billion Powerball jackpot sold to lucky player in California

 Before someone won the giant prize, there had been 35 consecutive drawings without a big winner, stretching back to July 19 when a player in California matched all six numbers and won $1.08 billion.

-The jackpot is the world’s second-largest lottery prize after rolling over for 36 consecutive drawings, since the last time someone won the top prize on July 19.
+The jackpot is the world’s second-largest lottery prize after rolling over for 36 consecutive drawings.
 That streak trails the record of 41 draws set in 2021 and 2022.

 The only top prize that was ever bigger was the $2.04 billion Powerball won by a player in California last November.